Relativity of simultaneity: Einstein's train

+Fig. 5.
 Einstein imagined a stationary observer who witnessed two lightning bolts simultaneously striking both ends of a moving train.
 He concluded that an observer standing on the train would measure the bolts to strike at different times.

 Einstein's version of the experiment presumed that one observer was sitting midway inside a speeding traincar and another was standing on a platform as the train moved past.
 As measured by the standing observer, the train is struck by two bolts of lightning simultaneously, but at different positions along the axis of train movement (back and front of the train car).
 In the inertial frame of the standing observer, there are three events which are spatially dislocated, but simultaneous: standing observer facing the moving observer (i.e., the center of the train), lightning striking the front of the train car, and lightning striking the back of the car.

 Since the events are placed along the axis of train movement, their time coordinates become projected to different time coordinates in the moving train's inertial frame.
 Events which occurred at space coordinates in the direction of train movement happen earlier than events at coordinates opposite to the direction of train movement.
 In the moving train's inertial frame, this means that lightning will strike the front of the train car before the two observers align (face each other).